Broadcast-Utilities/audiostack/README.md

 The system design involves delivering the broadcast through SRT.
 Liquidsoap uses the main input (SRT 1) as much as possible.
 If it becomes unavailable or silent, the system switches to an emergency track.

 ## Scripts
 - **icecast2.sh**: This script installs Icecast 2 and provides SSL support via Let's Encrypt/Certbot.
-Execute it using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/broadcast-utilities/audiostack/main/icecast2.sh)"`
+Execute it using `/bin/bash -c "$(curl -fsSL https://gitlab.broadcastutilities.nl/broadcastutilities/radio/audiostack/-/raw/main/icecast2.sh?ref_type=heads)"`
 - **install.sh**: Installs Liquidsoap with fdkaac support in a Docker container.
-Execute it using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/broadcast-utilities/audiostack/main/install.sh)"`
+Execute it using `/bin/bash -c "$(curl -fsSL https://gitlab.broadcastutilities.nl/broadcastutilities/radio/audiostack/-/raw/main/install.sh?ref_type=heads)"`
-- **monitor.sh**: Experimental log parser for Liquidsoap status.
-Not installed by default.
-Work in progress. (⚠️ BROKEN - Needs rewrite to work with Docker logs)

 ## Configurations
 - **radio.liq**: A production-ready Liquidsoap configuration that incorporates StereoTool as a MicroMPX encoder.